xAdoranx/gausseli/README.txt

 .
 .
 .
-0           ! with dimension <= 0 the programm will be stopped
+0           !
+If dimension <= 0 the programm will be stopped

 Solution is given in file "output.dat"